 Quick Overview

 My answers to the challenges and some annotations are in this post.
-I’ll update the post as the challenges get published and I find time to solve them.

 Data import